jerickjoe111/launch-school/JS210/js_definitive_guide/07_arrays.md

 let a = [1, 2];
 let b = [...a, 3, 4]; // b === [1, 2, 3, 4]
 ```
-The `...` spread the array `a` so that its elements become elements within the array literal that is being created.
+The `...` _spreads_ the array `a` so that its elements become elements within the array literal that is being created.

 The spread operator `...` is a convenient way to create a _shallow_ copy of an array.
 > A shallow copy of an object is a copy whose properties share the same references (point to the same underlying values) as those of the source object from which the copy was made.